 NPE Team Data Policy for the EU

-Innovating from within is how Facebook will continue to build products that meaningfully improve people’s lives.
-New Product Experimentation (NPE or NPE Team) does this as an internal group testing new standalone experiences.
-This policy describes the information we process to support the NPE Team (NPE Team, LLC) and the products and features offered by NPE Team (“NPE Tests” or “Tests”).
-The NPE Team is part of the Facebook Companies.
-When we use the term Facebook Products or Products we mean the Facebook products described in our Help Centre
+Innovating from within is how Meta will continue to build products that meaningfully improve people's lives.
+New Product Experimentation (NPE or NPE Team) does this as an internal group, testing new stand-alone experiences.
+This policy describes the information that we process to support the NPE Team (NPE Team, LLC) and the products and features offered by NPE Team ("NPE Tests" or "Tests").
+The NPE Team is part of the Meta Companies.
+When we use the term Meta Products or Products, we mean the Meta products described in our Help Centre

 .
-Facebook Ireland Limited is the data controller responsible for your information when you use the NPE Tests.
+Meta Platforms Ireland Limited is the data controller responsible for your information when you use the NPE Tests.

 Each Test is unique and presents more detailed information and tools to better understand data processing and your controls over your data relative to that Test.

 I. What kinds of information do we collect?

 To provide Tests, we must process information about you.
 The types of information that we collect depend on which Tests you engage with and how you use them.
 You can learn how to access and delete information that we collect by visiting the settings, options or equivalent menu, in individual Tests (see also section VII below).

 Things that you and others do and provide.

 Information and content you provide.
 We collect the content, communications and other information that you provide when you engage with a Test, including when you register with a new Test, create or share content, and message or communicate with others.
 This can include information in or about the content that you provide (e.g. metadata), such as the location of a photo or the date a file was created.
 We may automatically process content within NPE Tests to understand context for the purposes described below.

 Data with special protections: Certain Tests may provide you with the opportunity to share information such as your religious views, political views, who you are "interested in" or your health.
 This and other information (such as racial or ethnic origin, philosophical beliefs or trade union membership) could be subject to special protections under EU law or the laws of your country.